 The Emery Lab is a vibrant and collaborative group

-We are motivated by a genuine wonder for the natural world and prioritize responsible, careful, and respectful science.
-We embrace diverse perspectives and value the unique strengths that each person brings to our lab.
+We are motivated by a genuine curiosity about the natural world and prioritize responsible, careful, and respectful science.
+We embrace different perspectives and value the unique strengths that each person brings to our lab.

 Nancy C. Emery, Ph.D.